nicolettafbr/Qontainer/README.md

 On your command line.
 Then click on the executable in the root folder the two aforementioned commands have created and you're good to go.

 !!IMPORTANT!!: As the app opens you will be asked to select a file.
-Choose the file named 'db.txt' that you will find in the root folder of the Qontainer directory you have just cloned: this is the actual database where all the actual exercises reside and where you will be able to save them.
-So, as soon as you compile the project and click on the executable, go on and select the 'db.txt' file present in the Qontainer folder.
+Choose the file named *db.txt* that you will find in the root folder of the *Qontainer* directory you have just cloned: this is the actual database where all the actual exercises reside and where you will be able to save them.
+So, as soon as you compile the project and click on the executable, go on and select the *db.txt* file present in the *Qontainer* folder.
 Now have fun! :)

 ## GUI

+My aim was to develop a GUI that's both quite simple to use AND catchy at the same time.
+You let me know if I did a good job or not.
 Here’s what the GUI looks like:

+Home page (which redirects you to the *Add* page):
 <img src="/GUI_img/home_page.png" width="500" height="500" align="center">

+Now onto the add itself.
+Here is what the *Add* page looks like for different exercises:

+Strength:
 <img src="/GUI_img/aggiungi_forza.png" width="500" height="500">

+Hypertrophy:
 <img src="/GUI_img/aggiungi_ip.png" width="500" height="500">

+HIIT:
 <img src="/GUI_img/aggiungi_hiit.png" width="500" height="500">

+LISS:
 <img src="/GUI_img/aggiungi_liss.png" width="500" height="500">

+When you add and exercise successfully you are greeted by a very big man with a VERY big bicep.
+Hope that motivates you to work out even harder the next time!
 <img src="/GUI_img/aggiunta_riuscita.png" width="500" height="500">

+If you click on *Visualizza* and then on one of the random buttons on the left this is what you'll see:
 <img src="/GUI_img/visualizza.png" width="500" height="500">

+On the other hand, if you aim is to search for a particular exercise you can insert both the name and the date of execution and you will get back the exercises that match those two elements:
 <img src="/GUI_img/cerca.png" width="500" height="500">

+I haven't implemented a thorough research algorithm yet (my bad), so if you leave one of those two search fields blank you will get an error message that looks like the following:
 <img src="/GUI_img/ricerca_fallita.png" width="500" height="500">

+Should you decide to modify/delete any of the exercises, just click on *Gestisci*:
 <img src="/GUI_img/gestisci.png" width="500" height="500">
 <img src="/GUI_img/modifica.png" width="500" height="500">

+Whenever you decide to delete an exercise, you will be asked to confirm your decision:
 <img src="/GUI_img/elimina.png" width="500" height="500">

 ## Other (more technical) things